KnorrFG/Ablet/README.md

 ### Low-hanging fruits

-A multiline editor
+#### A multiline editor

-: Should be quite easy, just look at the implementation of the line editor.
+Should be quite easy, just look at the implementation of the line editor.
 Currently, its located in lib.rs.
 Also, a Vim-like editor would be nice.

-More cursor functions
+#### More cursor functions

-: Also quite easy, these would be implemented in the Buffer type, in buffers.rs.
-Examples would be move by word (forward and backward), get a range of the line that contains the cursor, move by line
+Also quite easy, these would be implemented in the Buffer type, in buffers.rs.
+Examples would be
+- move by word (forward and backward),
+- get a range of the line that contains the cursor
+- move by line

+Related to this a function in `AText` to modify the style of a range would be useful.

-Mouse Interactions
+#### Mouse Interactions

-: There is a type called `SplitMap`, currently private to the crate, that could be exposed, and gain a method that converts click coordinates to buffer coordinates and return those together with an identifier for the buffer.
+There is a type called `SplitMap`, it maps concrete rectangles to buffer.
+Currently private to the crate, that could be exposed, and gain a method that converts click coordinates to buffer coordinates and return those together with an identifier for the buffer.
 This would of course first require adding a field for an identifier to the Buffer type.
 A buffer position could convert to a text position given the size of the buffer, at which point you know what the user clicked.

 ### Harder Things

-Line Wrap & Selections
+#### Line Wrap & Selections

-: This would complicate the render logic quite a bit, and `View::render_doc` which this ultimately comes down to is already complex enough to give me nightmares.
+This would complicate the render logic quite a bit, and `View::render_doc` which this ultimately comes down to is already complex enough to give me nightmares.
 There is already some code that respects selections, but it's unused and untested so far, and you'd need to write more code first to be even able to use it.

-Windows Line Endings
+#### Windows Line Endings

-: I'm a linux user, and while this crate uses crossterm (which is platform independent), it will probably not work on Windows, since on Windows a line ending is "\r\n", and on linux it's just '\n'.
+I'm a linux user, and while this crate uses crossterm (which is platform independent), it will probably not work on Windows, since on Windows a line ending is "\r\n", and on linux it's just '\n'.
 All code just assumes Linux line endings, and unless all terminals in Windows insert Linux line endings, this won't work.

-Unicode
+#### Unicode

-: Text is hard.
+Text is hard.
 I wanted to get this done quickly.
 All code assumes ASCII characters.
 Inputting a non ASCII character will crash your program.
 Since rust strings are by default utf-8 this can probably be fixed by replacing all string slices with `.chars().dropping(start).take(end - start)`.
 The harder part is then cursor management because you want the cursor on a grapheme cluster, which can be composed of multiple utf-8 scalars, which is what is returned by `chars()`.

-String inefficiency
+#### String inefficiency

-: The text type `AText` which represents styled text does it the following way: it has a string and two vectors.
+The text type `AText` which represents styled text does it the following way: it has a string and two vectors.
 The string holds the text one vector holds text styles, and the other one holds an index into the styles vector for each character in the string.
 This is a simple implementation, but it is very